Cheesy Squash Casserole

 Cheesy Squash Casserole is always a welcomed dish!

-This Southern Cheesy Squash Casserole is certainly a comfort dish: yellow squash, eggs, cheese, half and half.
+This classic Southern squash casserole is certainly a comfort dish: yellow squash, eggs, cheese, half and half.
 How could it get any better?

 Watch me make Cheesy Squash Casserole for the Outdoor Channel: